jackfitton112/ESPCAM-Doorbell/README.md

 - Computer / SBC to run MQTT, MotionEye (I used a Orange Pi 3 LTS) ~£35 on [AliExpress](https://www.aliexpress.com/item/1005005554787211.html)

-- A PC to run YOLOv7 (I used my Dell PowerEdge R810 but you can use a Raspberry Pi 4 (it will take a while though))
+- A PC to run YOLOv3 (I used my Dell PowerEdge R810 but you can use the same SBC as above)

+> Diagrams and schematics can be found in the `hardware` folder (coming soon)

 ### Software Requirements